PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 source /tigress/<YourNetID>/myshortcuts.sh
 ```

-This approach ensures that your shortcuts remain in sync across all of you accounts.
 Unfortunately, this will not work for Adroit or Nobel since those clusters do not mount `/tigress`.
 You will have to manually update the `~/.bashrc` files for those systems.
 One way to do this is to scp `myshortcuts.sh` from `/tigress` to those machines.

 Once the setup is complete, begin adding aliases and shell functions to `myshortcuts.sh`.
 See an [example file](https://github.com/PrincetonUniversity/removing_tedium/blob/master/03_aliases_and_shell_functions/myshortcuts.sh) which is in this repo.